honne/cdap/cdap-docs/hydrator-manual/source/running-pipelines.rst

 ==================================
 From within Hydrator, you can start and stop pipelines.

-For a batch pipeline, you can start or stop ("suspend") its schedule.
+For a **batch pipeline,** you can start or stop ("suspend") its schedule.
 It will then begin at the next scheduled time.
 (To change the schedule requires creating a new pipeline with a new schedule.)

-For a real-time pipeline, you simply start or stop the pipeline.
+For a **real-time pipeline,** you simply start or stop the pipeline.

-You can view details of a pipeline, such as its configuration, settings, stages, schemas, etc.
+You can set the arguments used to start the pipeline (both as preferences and runtime arguments) and view details of a pipeline, such as its configuration, settings, stages, schemas, and logs.

 Runtime Arguments